ucsd-cse15l-f23/ucsd-cse15l-f23.github.io/pages/syllabus.md

 ### Weekly Quizzes

-Each week there will be an online, untimed, multiple-tries quiz due on _Wednesday at 9 am_ before the first lecture session (including week 1).
-The purpose of this quiz is to make sure everyone has checked in on the concepts we will be using in lab on Wednesday and Thursday.
+Each week there will be an online, untimed, multiple-tries quiz due on _Mondays at 9 am_ before the first lecture session (except week 1, which will be due _Wednesday before 9am_).
+The purpose of this quiz is to make sure everyone has checked in on the concepts we will be using in lab on Tuesday and
+Thursday.
 They are open for late submission until the end of the quarter, but see grading below for how late submissions correspond to grades.